Agent Assist: Build vs. Buy

 Developing an agent assist solution: should you build or buy?

-With the availability of conversational AI toolkits, RPA development platforms and open-source NLP/NLU software, your company may be considering a do-it-yourself (DIY) approach to creating an agent assist platform.
+With the availability of conversational AI toolkits, development platforms and open-source NLP/NLU software, your company may be considering a do-it-yourself (DIY) approach to creating an agent assist platform.
 While appealing in terms of upfront costs and project control, ultimately many companies underestimate the long-term cost and resource commitments of developing and maintaining their own conversational AI and automation capabilities over multiple years.
 Optimizing outcomes using conversational AI also requires deep expertise that many companies don’t have in house.
 That said, if your company has the resources available internally to write, test and maintain custom code, you may be able to create a custom agent assist solution in-house or with the help of consultants.
 However, before you decide, consider the following:

 Scope: Are you automating one isolated part of the customer conversation or the entire journey?
 Which capabilities must be included?
 Which ones will you add in later iterations of the software?